Governor's STEM Scholarship Agreement with RaymondPosted by Tina McCoy on 7/6/2018 2:00:00 PM

 - Send your thoughts regarding strengths and needs of the District to the committee via email to firstname.lastname@example.org.

 - Call our special Strategic Planning Input phone number at (603 200-3038) to leave a voicemail sharing your ideas regarding what's working well in our school system and what should be improved.
+If you are willing to let us contact you about your responses, please leave a number or an email address.

 The Cheshire Cat in the beloved book, Alice in Wonderland said, "If you don't know where you're going, any road will get you there".
 Together we can make sure that we do know where we are going, and that our future destination is well in tune with the values and needs of our community stakeholders.